swcarpentry/DEPRECATED-bc/novice/hg/02-collab.md

 and run this command:

 ~~~
-$ hg config --local (a shortcut for 'nano .hg/hgrc')
+$ hg config --local
 ~~~
 {:class="in"}

-and add the following lines:
+that is a shortcut for open `.hg/hgrc` with your text editor and add the following lines:

 ~~~
   [paths]